SampsonML/deblend_with_diffusion/README.md

 We may approach the task of deblending through the lens of probabilistic machine learning.

+The problem (very similar to Francios+2019)
+We consider a general linear inverse problems of the form: y = Ax + n , (1) where y are the observations, x is the unknown signal to recover, A is a linear degradation operator, n is some observational noise.

 and is meant to update the neural network priors we published here: https://ui.adsabs.harvard.edu/abs/2019arXiv191203980L/abstract
 ## Project Aims